Competitions and Opportunities

 Peter Carey Short Story Award

-The award is for stories between 2000 – 3000 words and is open to all Australian residents.
+The Peter Carey Short Story Award returns for 2025, opening for entries on January 27.
+Organised by the Moorabool Shire Council and writers Wayne Marshall and Jem Tyley-Miller, the award is for short stories between 2000 – 3000 words, and is open to all Australian residents.
 Entry is $15 per story.
-The winning entry receives $2000, while the runner-up wins $1000.
-The first and second-placed stories will be published in the Spring 2024 edition of Meanjin.
-Longlisted entries in 2024 will be judged by Eugen Bacon.
+The winning entry receives $2000 and the runner-up $1000.
+First and second-placed stories will also be published in the spring 2025 issue of Meanjin.

 Closes